Esri/arcgis-maps-sdk-unity-samples/README.md

 ## Features in XR Sample Project

+* [ARTableTop](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop) - See how to configure the camera to visualize a tabletop map on a VR device and control the map with VR controllers and hand tracking.
 * [VRSample](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/xr_sample_project//Assets/SampleViewer/Samples/VRSample) - See how to configure the camera to visualize content on a VR device and move the camera with VR locomotion.
-* [XRTableTop](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop) - See how to configure the camera to visualize a tabletop map on a VR device and control the map with VR controllers and hand tracking.
+* [VRTableTop](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop) - See how to configure the camera to visualize a tabletop map on a VR device and control the map with VR controllers and hand tracking.

 ## Instructions